eeemile777/mshkltk/docs/api/authentication.md

 ### User Login (Citizen, Portal, Super Admin)

 -   **Endpoint:** `POST /api/login`
 -   **Description:** Authenticates a user and returns a JWT.
-A query parameter can distinguish login types.
+The backend must differentiate the login type to ensure the user has the correct role for the target application area.
 -   **Authentication:** None.
--   **Query Parameters:**
-    -   `?type=portal`: For municipality login.
-    -   `?type=superadmin`: For super admin login.
-    -   (No parameter): For citizen login.
 -   **Request Body:**
     ```json
     {
-      "username": "nader",
+      "username": "nader_h",
-      "password": "password123"
+      "password": "password123",
+      "type": "citizen" // or "portal" or "superadmin"
     }
     ```
 -   **Success Response (200 OK):**